-You don’t buy a 2-seat convertible if you need something practical, but nevertheless the BMW Z4 is pretty usable on a day-to-day basis.
+You don’t buy a two-seat convertible if you need something practical, but nevertheless, the BMW Z4 is pretty usable on a day-to-day basis.

 There’s a huge amount of legroom available and better still, the seat goes far enough forward to cater for those who aren’t quite as tall.
 The steering also offers plenty of adjustment, both in and up and up and down.